Buccinidae: Taxonomy

 Three Kelletia lischkei whelks from Japan.

+The family Busyconidae was for a time treated as a subfamily of Buccinidae called Busyconinae.
+Genera Antillophos, Engoniophos, Phos, Nassaria, Tomlinia, Anentome and Clea were treated within family Buccinidae, but they were moved to Nassariidae in 2016.

-According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005), followed by the revision in 2022 by Kantor, Y.I., Fedosov, A.E., Kosyan, A.R., Puillandre, N., Sorokin, P.A., Kano, Y., Clark, R. N. & Bouchet, P.,the family Buccinidae consists of six subfamilies:
+According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005), followed by a revision in 2022 by Kantor et al., the family Buccinidae consists of six subfamilies: